 - Get a small bin and put a folded towel along the bottom.
 The bin can be the size of a cat litter box.
 The towel is there to give your rabbit some traction, so they don’t get scared and feel like they are slipping around.

-- Fill the bin with a couple inches with warm water.
+- Fill the bin with a couple inches with warm water and a small amount of pet shampoo or soap.
 You don’t want it to be hot, but warm water will be less shocking to a rabbit than cold water.

 - Gently pick your rabbit up and place their butt in the water.
 Keep hold of their top half to keep it dry as you rest their bottom against the towel on the bottom of the bin.